Sue Baker, artist, with short gray hair and glasses, smiling at the camera, wearing an art apron and black sweater.

 As an artist based in Adelaide (on unceded Kaurna land), South Australia, I find ongoing inspiration in the rich natural beauty and quiet rhythms that surround me.
-I work with the encaustic medium (made from beeswax combined with damar resin).
+I work with encaustic medium (made from beeswax combined with damar resin).

 I am a member of International Encaustic Artists (IEA).